grafana/agent/docs/sources/flow/reference/cli/run.md

 * `--storage.path`: Base directory where components can store data (default `data-agent/`).
 * `--disable-reporting`: Disable [usage reporting][] of enabled [components][] to Grafana (default `false`).
 * `--cluster.enabled`: Start the Agent in clustered mode (default `false`).
+* `--cluster.node-name`: The name to use for this node (defaults to the environment's HOSTNAME).
 * `--cluster.join-addresses`: Comma-separated list of addresses to join the cluster at (default `""`).
 * `--cluster.advertise-address`: Address to advertise to other cluster nodes (default `""`).
 * `--config.format`: The format of the source file.
 Supported formats: 'flow', 'prometheus' (default `"flow"`).